 A Vector3D does not have explicit units associated with it and is

-therefore as dangerous as using a double with implicit
+therefore as dangerous as using a double

 units.
 The Vector3D template class was provided as a convenience for